 It is built from scratch using Java and can be integrated seamlessly with other popular open-source products like Apache Hadoop and Spark for more flexibility.
 In addition, the deep learning software platform comes with a user-friendly and convenient interface that makes it easy for anyone to apply deep learning tools to solve complex problems.

-Users can build models using either the interactive H2O Flow interface that requires no coding or choose to use their preferred programming languages like R, Python, etc. To read more about low-code or no-code platforms for deep learning, we recommend you to check out Low-Code and No-Code Platforms for AI and Computer Vision.
+Users can build models using either the interactive H2O Flow interface that requires no coding or choose to use their preferred programming languages like R, Python, etc. To read more about low-code or no-code platforms for deep learning, we recommend you check out Low-Code and No-Code Platforms for AI and Computer Vision.

 4. Microsoft Cognitive Toolkit (CNTK) – Distributed Deep Learning